LovroMagdic/claude-usage-app/README.md

 (`.app_config.json`) next to the `.exe`.
 To start it at login, drop a shortcut to `AgentUsage.exe` in your Startup folder (`shell:startup`).

-## How it works

-The app only reads local files plus one authenticated HTTPS GET to `api.anthropic.com`; it never writes anything except refreshing an expired OAuth token in place.
-The `/usage` endpoint is rate-limited, so limits are polled at most once every 2 minutes (with 429 back-off) and cached locally; a manual *Refresh now* bypasses the interval; token/cost data refreshes every minute from local files.